uozuAho/ts_ai2/README.md

 - everything else is part of the angular framework, which contains visualisations of some algorithms, and runs tests

+## To do

+- categorise items in the side bar
+- add search to side bar
+- pandemic WIP
+- graph alg viewer - make this a graph search viewer for now

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

 ## Development server